HOGENT-Web/csharp/chapters/installation/slides/presentation.md

   - [Download for Linux](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15#download-azure-data-studio)

 2. Install* (for Windows)
-  - Double click the installer
+  - Double-click the installer.
   - Install as you normally should **but**:
-      - **Select Register Studio as an editor for supported file types**
+      - **Select Register Studio as an editor for supported file types**.
-  - Click `Install`
+  - Click `Install`.

 > *Recording provided on the next slide.

 ---
-### Azure Data Studio - Installation workflow
+### Azure Data Studio - Installation Workflow
 <video controls width="85%" class="center">
   <source src="images/azure-data-studio-install.mp4" type="video/mp4">
 Your browser does not support the video tag.